ppy/osu-wiki/news/2024/2024-04-03-osutaiko-world-cup-2024-round-of-16-recap.md

 ## Match highlights

+Usually, we highlight matches that have some kind of back-and-forth, that tell some kind of story, that show the struggle of players fighting tooth and nail.
 Due to reasons so eloquently noted above, there haven't been any spectacular matches that we can highlight this week for you.
-As the brackets are slowly being moulded into its final form with the usual suspects showcasing their dominance and cementing their place in the upper bracket, it's only a matter of time until the clash of titans begins, and when the true underdogs start to appear.
+As the bracket slowly moulds into its final form with the usual suspects showcasing their dominance and cementing their place in the upper bracket, it's only a matter of time until the clash of titans begins, and when the true underdogs start to appear.

 ---

-"How can I stay up to date with the latest osu!taiko World Cup happenings?", I hear you asking in a totally not scripted fashion.
+"How can I stay up to date with the latest osu!taiko World Cup happenings?", I hear you asking in a totally unscripted fashion.
 The match schedules along with all other details such as mappools are all available on the [TWC 2024 wiki page](/wiki/Tournaments/TWC/2024), and you can catch next week's matches live on the [osulive Twitch channel](https://www.twitch.tv/osulive)!

 We hope to see you cheer on your favourite teams next week in Twitch chat, because if we don't, we'll send Taikonator to get you.